KirstinLyon/jump_metrics/README.md

 1: Extract a list of competitions

-2: Clean a csv file
+2: Create a csv file based on competition IDs

-3: Clean an event based on an ID
+3: Create a shiny app to visualize the data

 ## License